huijing/slides/56-imagecon-2019/README.md

 The binary nature of digital computing, pioneered by Konrad Zuse back in 1941, made it easier to represent data and perform calculations and logical operations, given you only had 2 states to deal with.
 This also made the machines easier to build and improved reliability.

 Electronic displays actually pre-date digital computers, with Cathode Ray Tube (CRT) technology becoming commercially available back in 1922.
 They worked by firing a beam of electrons onto a phosphor-coated screen.
-The energy from these electrons gets absorbed by the phosphor atoms, and kicks them up to higher energy levels.
+The energy from these electrons gets absorbed by the phosphor atoms on the screen, and kicks them up to higher energy levels.

 If you remember some high school physics, you may already know that this high energy state is unsustainable and the phosphor atoms will come back down, releasing the extra energy in the form of light, resulting in a bright spot on the screen.